inglettronald/website/src/pages/posts/CodingAutocomplete.md

 It's also impossible for an AI solution to have that sort of predictability and consistency that let you use it very quickly.
 There are almost assuredly going to still exist pauses where you're expecting a completion, and you don't receive one, because the whole thing runs on vibes as far as the user is concerned.
-You're going to have to read the whole suggestion as well, which is generally longer, and while reading is usually faster than typing, it's of my opinion that the difference is less true (and sometimes not even true situationally) in code comprehension.
+You're going to have to read the whole suggestion as well, which is generally longer.
+While reading is usually faster than typing, it's of my opinion that the difference is less true (and sometimes not even true situationally) in code comprehension.

 ### Typing Speed is also just overrated